Three Flaws In Thinking That Mess Up Our View Of Ethics, History, Politics, & Everything Else.

 is to achieve certainty prematurely.
 Often those who have very bad case of the

-first tend to accuse others of being guilty of the second, and vice-versa.
+first (certain as uncertain), tend to accuse others of being guilty of the second (uncertain as certain), and vice-versa.
 Termeritas is the sin apologists toward which

 apologists of all sorts tend to be prone.